getlinerm/GitKiller/README.md

 # GitKiller
 killer
-Crating a new branch is quick.
+Crating a new branch is quick & safe.